 Section 248a – a petition filed pursuant to, or a proceeding conducted under, 30 V.S.A. § 248a.
 Under Section 248a, applicants may seek approval from the Commission for the construction or installation of wireless telecommunications facilities that are to be interconnected with other telecommunications facilities.

-As with Section 248 projects, prior to beginning site preparation or constructing a proposed project under Section 248(j), the project must be certified by the Commission to be in the public good.
-When determining whether to grant a certificate of public good (CPG), the Commission considers whether the proposed project meets the statutory criteria from 30 V.S.A. § 248 (see Section 248 criteria).
+As with Section 248 projects, before site preparation or construction may begin for a project proposed under Section 248(j), the project must be certified by the Commission to be in the public good.
+When determining whether to grant a Certificate of Public Good (CPG), the Commission considers whether the proposed project meets the statutory criteria of 30 V.S.A. § 248 (see Section 248 criteria).
 These criteria include site-specific environmental criteria incorporated from Act 250, in addition to other issues such as need, reliability, and economic benefit.
-The Commission may only issue a CPG if it finds that the proposed project promotes the general good of the state, after considering the relevant statutory criteria.
+The Commission may only issue a CPG if it finds that the proposed project promotes the general good of the State, after considering the relevant statutory criteria.

 Serve, Service – the act of providing a document to a mandatory recipient in a case.
-In the Commission’s electronic case management system, ePUC, notification of filed information in a case is provided by ePUC.
-Persons not using ePUC to make a filing must serve the information on all applicable entities.
+In the Commission’s electronic case management system, ePUC, service is accomplished by a notification that information was filed in a case to all parties in that case who are using ePUC.
+Persons who have received a waiver under Commission Rule 2.107 to allow for paper filings must serve the information on all applicable entities by first-class mail, personal delivery, or any other means authorized by the person entitled to receive service.

 Service List – a list of the names and contact information of the parties who are entitled to receive a copy of all filings made and all orders and notices issued in a Commission case.
-The service list also contains contact information for anyone other than a party who has asked to receive copies of all notices and orders in the case.
-Such persons are not required to be sent copies of filings made by the parties.
-If you are not a party to a case but would like to be placed on the service list to receive copies of notices and orders, please refer to the case in ePUC or contact the Clerk of the Commission.
+If you are not a party to a case but would like to receive an email notification from ePUC when documents are filed or issued in that case, you may subscribe to the case in ePUC.
+How to subscribe to a case in ePUC.

-Service Quality and Reliability Plan or SQRP – All electric utilities, Vermont Gas, FairPoint, and Efficiency Vermont have plans documenting how the utility plans to meet certain service quality and reliability standards or compensate customers affected by the utility in the event of the utility’s poor performance.
+Service Quality and Reliability Plan or SQRP – Most electric utilities, Vermont Gas, Efficiency Vermont, and some cable companies have plans documenting how the utility plans to meet certain service quality and reliability standards or compensate customers affected by the utility in the event of the utility’s poor performance.

-Site Visit – The Commission or a hearing officer may conduct a site visit, depending on the nature and requirements of the case.
+Site Visit – The Commissioners or a hearing officer may conduct a site visit, depending on the nature and requirements of the case.
 The purpose of the site visit is to provide the Commission with a better sense of possible impacts of the proposed project.
-The site visit will typically include walking through some or all of the areas to be affected by the proposed project to view existing conditions, and the opportunity for the project proponent to describe what the project would include and how the existing conditions would be altered by the proposed project.
+The site visit will typically include walking through some or all of the areas to be affected by the proposed project to view existing conditions, with an opportunity for the project proponent to describe what the project would include and how the existing conditions would be altered by the proposed project.

 Observations and facts from the site visit are not a part of the evidentiary record and are not considered formal “findings” on which the Commission will base its final decision in a case, unless the Commission or one of the parties to a case requests to have observations or facts from the site visit entered into the evidentiary record at the evidentiary hearing.

 Statutory Parties – persons or entities that are automatically parties to a case by a designation under Vermont law.
-For example, there are two state agencies that are automatically parties to all Section 248 proceedings: the Department of Public Service and the Agency of Natural Resources.
+For example, two state agencies are automatically parties to all Section 248 proceedings: the Department of Public Service and the Agency of Natural Resources.

 Tariff or Tariff Filing – a collection of rules defining the relationship between a utility and its customers.
-A tariff defines the rates and terms of service of a utility.
+A tariff defines a utility’s rates and terms of service.
 These terms are intended to ensure that utilities apply non-discriminatory practices to all customers.
-A utility’s tariff filings include explanations of the various factors that contribute to customer utility rates, such as fixed costs, consumption rates, demand rates, and seasonal rates.
+A utility’s tariff filings include explanations of the various factors that contribute to a customer’s utility rates, such as fixed costs, consumption rates, demand rates, and seasonal rates.

-Testimony must be prepared by witnesses who are qualified to provide truthful, accurate information that is relevant and to answer questions about it.
-The need for specialized, expert testimony depends on the complexity of the proposed project and the nature and scope of the project’s impacts.
-For example, if the proposed project will have an impact on a wetland, an environmental expert may be required to address that impact.
+Testimony must be prepared by witnesses who are qualified to provide truthful, accurate, and relevant information and to answer questions about it.
+The need for specialized, expert testimony depends on the complexity of the case.
+For example, if a case involves a proposed project that would have an impact on a wetland, an environmental expert may be required to address that impact.

 Exhibits are documents that support the testimony, such as site plans, photographs, reports, charts, spreadsheets, letters, or other forms of documentation that support the conclusions contained in the testimony.

-Commission Rule 2.213(c) provides further requirements on the format for prefiled testimony (e.g., must be in question and answer form, double-spaced, with line numbers indicated on the left-hand margin).
+Commission Rules 2.204(E) and 2.213(C) include further requirements on the format for pre-filed testimony (e.g., must be double-spaced, preferably with line numbers indicated in the left-hand margin).

-Any objections to the admissibility of prefiled testimony or exhibits must be filed with the Commission in writing no more than 30 days from the date the testimony or exhibit was prefiled, or five days before the date of the evidentiary hearing at which the testimony or exhibit will be offered into the evidentiary record, whichever occurs sooner (see Commission Rule 2.216(C)).
+Any objections to the admissibility of pre-filed testimony or exhibits typically must be filed with the Commission in writing at least 14 days before the date of the evidentiary hearing at which the testimony or exhibit will be offered into the evidentiary record (see Commission Rule 2.216(D)).
 Assuming the testimony is entered into the record at the evidentiary hearing, the witness is then subject to cross-examination on the testimony.
 Intervenors are also allowed to cross-examine the witnesses of the other parties.
 The parties’ testimony and exhibits, if admitted, become part of the evidentiary record upon which the Commission may rely in its final order.

 Transcript – a written record of what is said in court proceedings.
 Commission hearings are transcribed by a court reporter.
 The transcript of a Commission hearing is made available to the public free of charge.
-Transcripts are accessible through ePUC.
-Transcripts are generated as a ptx file in RealLegal E-Transcript software.
-A free E-Transcript viewer is available to download so that you can open and view Commission transcripts as a ptx file.
-Transcripts will be available in ePUC as both a ptx file and as a pdf file.
+Transcripts are accessible through ePUC as pdf files.

 For electricity, transmission generally refers to power conveyance from a generating site, such as a power plant, to an electrical substation.
 Distribution generally refers to local wiring between substations and customers.